Born with a congenital heart defect.

 I met my first deity before my personal dedication.
 Aine, queen of the Tuatha de Dannan, bestowed upon me my magickal name, Allorah.
 For me, deity always sends signs that they are near.
 She came to me in my dreams, through a childhood movie (Willow, to be exact) and through Celtic music.
-Each time she came, I had a deep knowing and a bodily vibration (my clairsentient alarm) that THIS.
-WAS.
-IMPORTANT.
+Each time she came, I had a deep knowing and a bodily vibration (my clairsentient alarm) that

 It's been over a decade since life initiated me onto the path of the witch.

 I know how it feels to be the uncertain beginner and I know how it feels to blossom confidently into your magick.